wp-plugins/space-gallery/readme.txt

 = 5.0 =
 New demo link, www.gopiplus.com

+= 5.1 =
+Major update
+All XML files removed and introduced directory option. from this version onwards gallery images loading from the mentioned directory. in the admin we have option to set the image directory location
+Tested up to WordPress 3.5
+Avoid registering the alternate jQuery.
+From this version we are using existing wordpress jQuery.

 == Changelog ==

 Note: Please BackUp your XML file before update the plugin version.